delaval-htps/parkingsystem/README.md

 * update pom.xml to integrate correctly log4j2, logBack, logCaptor...
 * update for FareCalculator to round the price of the ticket without code's regression
 * add UTs for ParkingService,FareCalculatorService and InteractiveShell to rise the branch's coverage

+**V0.1.5**:

+* fix all bugs in the project according to Sonarcloud
+* the coverage pass to 85% to 53% (need to rise the coverage in the next release...)
+* update of javadoc

 ## Getting Started